victoriaOG-03/BS3221-Portfolio/README.md

 2. For image uploads, make sure the image file is in a supported format (e.g., JPEG, PNG) and does not exceed any file size limits set by the application.

-1. Copy the following link: `https://waqqly-dogs.azurewebsites.net/`.

-2. Open your web browser and paste the link into the address bar.

-3. Press Enter to access the deployed application.

-4. You should be able to see the website and have access to all the pages that are present.